syncfusion-content/javascript-docs/js/PivotClient/Advanced-Filtering.md

 ## Sorting

 Sorting provides an option to sort the members of a field either in ascending or descending order.

-I> This option isn't applicable for OLAP datasource bound from server-side.

 ![](AdvanceFiltering_images/sorting.png)